In the guide

 Back to topCounterfeit vehicles

-Trading standards services are aware of a number of cases where off-road vehicles have been badged with the name of a famous motorcycle manufacturer, even though that manufacturer had no involvement in their production.
-If you are offered the chance to supply such vehicles, you should make checks with the manufacturer's UK representatives to find out whether the vehicles are genuine.
-If they are not, please report the supplier to trading standards; the products might also be dangerous.
+There have been a number of cases where off-road vehicles have been badged with the name of a famous motorcycle manufacturer, even though that manufacturer had no involvement in their production.
+If you are offered the chance to supply such vehicles, you should check with the manufacturer's UK representatives to find out whether the vehicles are genuine.
+If they are not, please report the supplier to Trading Standards.
+The products might also be dangerous.

 Back to topPetrol: underage sales